tutacat/auto-kde-theme/README.md

 ### Per-user
 * Symlink all the files to `~/.config/systemd/user/`
-* You must restart your user session to be able to load the unit and enable the timer.
+* You must restart your user session or run `systemctl daemon-reload --user` to be load the unit or enable the timer.

 ### Configuration
 * You will have to enable the timer unit if you want it to work all the time.